Chicken Pinwheels with Spinach and Prosciutto

 When I made the classic recipe for the picky hubby, he wasn’t thrilled with biting into the sage leaves, though I loved the flavor myself.
-Giada’s recipe was better received utilizing the unconventional spinach made for such a gorgeous presentation.
+Giada’s recipe was better received plus utilizing the unconventional spinach made for such a gorgeous presentation.
 We were both hooked.
 Plus, it’s SO darn pretty when sliced into roulades!
 I love a dish that’s super easy, yet elegant enough to serve to company.

 Tips for Making Chicken Saltimbocca Pinwheels